BenjamimCS/show_page_results/Readme.md

 that I don't remember made me return.

 PHP's DOM didn't help so much, so I had to do some research to find out what was wrong
 in the code.
-Actually everything was fine, PHP just doesn't handle whit it very well, but that was fixed.
+Actually everything was fine, PHP just doesn't handle with it very well, but that was fixed.

 ### 😀 **Coming Up**
 - A preview showing it running.